The frame number is stamped on the left side of the steering head tube

 It's best to keep the original sticker even if it's shabby, something is only original once.

-If you have a replacement frame, a repaired or a pitted frame then Powering coating is the way to go!
+If you have a replacement frame, a repaired or pitted frame then Powering coating is the way to go!

 1973-1975 Z1 frames Weigh 36 lbs 9.5 oz.
-They are noticeably different from the 1976 KZ900.
+They are different from the 1976 KZ900.

 Welding any modifications to the frame hurt the value.
 Welding on reinforced braces, faring mounts or crash bars.